E-Bulletin Dec 2016

 The 2016 HHA workshop held in Melbourne on the 20th November and was well attended with over 180 registrations.
 Thanks to all those who attended and provided feedback with suggestions for next years workshop.
-For those who wished to attend and couldn't be there, video links will be available shortly for all presentations under the tab HHA meetings and Conferences.
+For those who wished to attend and couldn't be there, video links are now available for all presentations under the tab HHA meetings and Conferences.

 On the 27th September HHA released an updated version of the Hand Hygiene online learning modules.
 This update added a new section on Skin Care to the existing content.

 The Skin Care section was created by The Occupational Dermatology Research & Education Centre, Skin & Cancer Foundation Inc. and was funded by Safe Work Australia.

 If you wish to view more information regarding skin care please visit this website:www.occderm.asn.au

 In the near future HHA hope to have a standalone module on Skin Care available via the HHA LMS.
 This module will provide in depth knowledge on common occupational skin issues and recommended management.
 It will also be created by The Occupational Dermatology Research & Education Centre.